Samseong mythology: Excerpt

-Ancient Jeju island was called Ying Prefecture and nobody lived there.
-Three gods Ryang eul na, Go eul na and Bu eul na were appeared in Samsong hyeol at the south foot of Tan na mountain.
-And they were ancestor of people in Jeju island.
-One day, they were looking at Tan na mountain and discovered a box that flowed from the North Sea.
-As they opened it, there were messenger, beautiful three princesses, farm animals and five grain seeds in the box.
-They came from eastern country, Japan.
-Three gods greeted them as their wives and started cultivating industries and five crops to make a village.
+Ancient Jeju Island was called Ying Prefecture, and nobody lived there.
+Three gods—Ryang eul na, Go eul na, and Bu eul na—appeared at Samseonghyeol, at the southern foot of Tamna mountain.
+They were the ancestors of the inhabitants of Jeju Island.
+One day, they were looking at Tamna mountain and discovered a box that came from the East Sea.
+Within the box, they found three beautiful princesses, farm animals, and five grain seeds, originating in Japan.
+The gods took the princesses as their wives, planted the seeds, and began farming, thus founding a village.